theabstractx/stego-whatsapp-experiment/README.md

 - **Blind Watermark** – Hides data using a blind watermarking library (robust to some distortions).
 - **SteganoGAN** – Uses a deep learning approach (the SteganoGAN library) to embed data in images.

 Each method has its own setup requirements and usage steps, detailed below.
-To reproduce the experiments, follow the instructions for each technique. **All images and files should be kept in the same working directory** (as assumed by the scripts).
+To reproduce the experiments, follow the instructions for each technique.
+To copy and paste the commands, **all images and files should be in the same working directory** (as assumed by the scripts).

 ---